 The Central Core Growth Area of Douglas contains many structures now experiencing revitalization and comprises a substantial part of the economic activity within the city.
 This area contains many of the community's most dynamic and historic neighborhoods and sites.
-Many of these buildings have undergone renovations, including historic preservation efforts, and are still very viable.
-Others would need investment to spur revitalization.
+Some of which have undergone renovations, including historic preservation efforts, and are still very viable.
+Others would need further investment to spur revitalization.

 Very few opportunities exist for infill projects within this area due to the lack of vacant land.
-However, there are a few existing condemned buildings.
-The demolition of such structures would provide some opportunities for new infill development.
+However, there are a few existing condemned buildings of which are unable to be restored of which the demolition of such structures would provide some opportunities for new infill development.

-The Central Core Area consists of Main Street, the governmental complex for the City of Douglas, and surrounding historic neighborhoods.
-Along Main Street, the land uses consist primarily of small retail and service-oriented commercial such as hotels, restaurants, banks and a few offices.
+The Central Core Area is focused along G Avenue and the surrounding areas, the governmental complex for the City of Douglas, and surrounding historic neighborhoods.
+Along G Avenue, the land uses consist primarily of small retail and service-oriented commercial such as hotels, restaurants, banks and a few offices.
 The Douglas government complex houses the City of Douglas Mayor and Council Chambers, City offices and departments.
 These two primary areas are surrounded by residential neighborhoods.
 The entire Central Core Growth Area is located within the City of Douglas Historic District.
 Redevelopment, renovation and preservation are considered the primary development activities within this Growth Area.